sourcefuse/loopback4-microservice-catalog/packages/observability/README.md

 OTLP exporters are bundled as package dependencies because OTLP is the built-in transport path for all current profiles.

 There are currently no vendor-native SDK dependencies in the package.
 The built-in `newrelic`, `signoz`, and `datadog` profiles are OTLP-oriented presets, not native agent integrations.

+OpenTelemetry instrumentation libraries are optional peer dependencies so consumers can cherry-pick only the instrumentations they want to use:

+- `@opentelemetry/instrumentation-http`
+- `@opentelemetry/instrumentation-express`
+- `@opentelemetry/instrumentation-pg`
+- `@opentelemetry/instrumentation-redis`
+- `@opentelemetry/instrumentation-kafkajs`
+- `@opentelemetry/instrumentation-mysql`
+- `@opentelemetry/instrumentation-mysql2`

+If an instrumentation is enabled in config but its package is not installed, bootstrap will fail fast with a clear startup error.

 ## Public API